-In order to do any sort of co-op, you need one player to host and another to join.
+To do any co-op, you need one player to host and another to join.
 The joining player is referred to as a phantom, and their character will have a white, ghost-like appearance.

 The host won’t receive any penalties, but the phantom will immediately lose half of their Estus flasks (an uneven number of flasks will round down).
 This is the developer’s way of balancing the game and ensuring it doesn’t turn into ultra-easy mode.

-In the original game, a host is able to summon 2 phantoms and be invaded by one invader.
-The Remaster allows you to summon 3 phantoms and 2 invaders using an item called a Dried Finger.
+In the original game, a host can summon two phantoms and be invaded by one invader.
+The Remaster allows you to summon three phantoms and two invaders using an item called a Dried Finger.

 To obtain a Dried Finger in the Remastered edition, you can buy it from the Undead Merchant in the Undead Burg.
 This merchant is located near the first bonfire of the Undead Burg.

-If your goal is to play with friends, you’ll basically have to play the game through twice.
-Anything you do in a hosts world will only be for their game.
+If your goal is to play with friends, you’ll have to play the game twice.
+Anything you do in a host’s world will only be for their game.
 Nothing you do there will affect your world in any way.

-To play through the entire game co-op, you have to complete the area and bosses both on your game and your friend’s game.
+To play through the entire game co-op, you must complete the area and bosses both on your game and your friend’s game.
 Many people have voiced their opinions on this, saying it ruins the fun of playing the game with friends.

 Single-player Dark Souls is the purest form of the game you can get.
-Playing with friends does make it much easier than normal, but it can still be a challenge.
+Playing with friends makes it much easier than normal, but it can still be challenging.